Spanish National Health System: Purview of the autonomous communities

 The State finances, through general taxes, all health benefits and a percentage of pharmaceutical benefits.
 This tax is shared among the several autonomous communities according to various sharing criteria now that the communities are responsible for health in their respective territories.

 Each year the CISNS, after deliberation, establishes the portfolio of services covered by the National Health System, which is published by a Royal Decree of the Ministry of Health.
 Each autonomous community then establishes its respective portfolio of services, which includes at least the service portfolio of the National Health System.

-Purview of local governments in matters of health
+Purview of local governments

 Article 42 of the General Health Law sets out that ayuntamientos—municipal governments—have the following responsibilities with respect to health, without prejudice to the purview of other public administrative bodies: